koderhtml/parallaxing/README.md

 # Parallaxing
 ### A jQuery plugin for creating parallax backgrounds.
-It is responsive and works on all devices.
+Fully responsive and works on all devices.
+Easy to use.

 ## Demo
 [For demo click here](http://koderhtml.cz/parallaxing/)